:: Performance Tuning Challenges ::

 Most Linux system administrators are wary of RAM disks due to the risk of data loss during a shutdown/reboot event (intentional or unintentional).
 This is simply not a risk at all in Zimbra due to the way Postfix and Amavis collaborate.
 Here’s why there’s zero risk:

 Postfix gets an email that it wants to hand off to Amavis for screening.
-It does so on port 10024, but when it does so, Amavis plays a little game with Postfix: Amavis doesn’t acknowledge that it actually received the email right away, so Postfix keeps a copy until Amavis confirms reception.
+Postfix hands the email off to Amavis on one port, but then Amavis plays a little game with Postfix: Amavis doesn’t acknowledge that it actually received the email right away, so Postfix keeps a copy until Amavis confirms reception.

-Sneaky bugger that Amavis is, it actually screens the whole email and attachments, and if clean, gives the email back to Postfix on port 10025.
-Postfix has a multiple personality disorder, so the Postfix that gave the unscreened email to Amavis on port 10024 has no clue that Amavis is handing the deemed-clean email back to the other Postfix “personality” on port 10025.
-Once Amavis gets the nod from Postfix on port 10025 that it received the email OK (Postfix then delivers it to mailboxd so the user can actually see it in their Inbox), only then does Amavis tell Postfix on port 10024 that it finally received the email to be processed.
+Sneaky bugger that Amavis is, it actually screens the whole email and attachments, and if clean, gives the email back to Postfix on a different port.
+Postfix has a kind of multiple personality disorder: the Postfix that gave the unscreened email to Amavis on one port has no clue that Amavis is handing the deemed-clean email back to the other Postfix “personality” on a different port .
+Once Amavis gets the nod from Postfix on that second port that Postfix received the email OK (Postfix then delivers it to mailboxd so the user can actually see it in their Inbox), only then does Amavis tell Postfix on the first port that it finally received the email to be processed.

 In other words, the system could crash while Amavis is still processing a number of emails, but upon reboot Postfix still has the original emails and will resubmit them to Amavis for processing.